aws/sagemaker-spark-container/CONTRIBUTING.md

       1. Prove that your code works correctly.
       1. Guard against future breaking changes to lower the maintenance cost.
    1. Please focus on the specific change you are contributing.
 If you also reformat all the code, it will be hard for us to focus on your change.
-1. Run all the unit tests as per [Running the Unit Tests](#running-the-unit-tests), and verify that all checks and tests pass.
+1. Run all the tests as per [DEVELOPMENT.md](./DEVELOPMENT.md), and verify that all checks and tests pass.
 1. Run ```tox -e black-format``` to format your code according to black.

 ### Sending a Pull Request